Aculab Cloud supports Cepstral and Ivona Text To Speech (TTS).

 Ivona's website has a demo which allows you to select a voice and immediately hear how different text will sound - see Ivona demos Opens in new window.

 Ivona TTS supports a subset of SSML, which can optionally be embedded within the text you supply to the say function.
 For a summary of the SSML tags which may be used, see Common SSML tags below.
-For more detailed information, to go Ivona SSML documentation Opens in new window.
+For more detailed information, go to W3C SSML 1.1 recommendationOpens in new window.